idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 ### First Iteration Evaluation

-For the first iteration of the modeling, no features were de-selected and all original variables from the dataset were used.
+For the first iteration of the modeling, no features were de-selected and all original independent variables from the dataset were used.
 Similarly, no constructed features were included in the modeling.
-The ROC (Receiver Operating Characteristic) curve comparing the three first-iteration models:
+The [ROC (Receiver Operating Characteristic) curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) comparing the three first-iteration models:

 ![First Iteration ROC](GiveMeSomeCredit/ROC1a.png "First Iteration ROC curve")